 The Northstar Collective project is a Youth-led but multi-generational food sovereignty project.
 We’re growing herbs and plants for BIPOC groups around the state as well as for ourselves, our volunteers, and our community.
 We’re up and running already for the growing season, and we want to work with YOU.

 We are actively seeking mentors and volunteer support for our North Star Collective, which will occasionally include an amazing crew of 6 enthusiastic kids of color between 6-14 who are just joining our family!
-We’re planting 300-400 trees in our new nursery on April 24th, and putting up the greenhouse on May 2nd!
-We also have ongoing forestry and construction projects, and more regenerative agricultural projects and workshops throughout the summer.
+We also have ongoing forestry and construction projects, and more regenerative agricultural projects (including a new flock of sheep) and workshops throughout the summer.
 We’d also love to hear your ideas for farm projects you’d like to get off the ground here at the center, and are welcoming proposals